-'Golden State Killer' victim recalls rape that 'terrorized' her
+'Golden State Killer' victim recalls details of 1976 rape that 'terrorized' her

 She went on, "After the rape was over, praise the Lord he moved my son back next to me.
 I could feel his body, and then I was relieved.
 Then [the killer] said, 'Don't move, or I'll come back and kill you.'
 Then he goes into the kitchen, and he starts rattling pots and pans."

-She said she was able to maneuver her blindfold, "and when I got my blindfold down, would you believe that my 3-year-old was asleep?
+Carson-Sandler waited until she stopped hearing her assailant in the house.
+She said she was able to maneuver her blindfold "and when I got my blindfold down, would you believe that my 3-year-old was asleep?
 So, I woke him up, and I said, 'We've gotta get out of here, we've gotta go!'"

 They managed to escape to a neighbor's house where she called the police.
 Her husband was still at work.